intarchboard/workshop-aid/draft-iab-aid-workshop.md

 The IETF holds a wide range of data sources.
 The main ones used are the [mailinglist archives](), [RFCs](), and [the datatracker]().
 The latter provides information on participants, authors, meeting proceedings, minutes [and more]().
 Furthermore there are [statistics for the IETF websites](), working group Github repositories, IETF [survey data]().

 There are a wide range of tools to analyze this data, produced by IETF participants or researchers interestested in the work of the IETF.
 Two projects that presented their work at the workshop were [BigBang](https://bigbang-py.readthedocs.io/en/latest/) and Sodestream's [IETFdata](https://github.com/lumisota/ietfdata) library.
-These projects could be used to add additional insights to the existing [IETF statistics](https://www.arkko.com/tools/docstats.html) page and the [datatracker statistics](https://datatracker.ietf.org/stats/)
+These projects could be used to add additional insights to the existing page from Jari Arkko on [IETF statistics](https://www.arkko.com/tools/docstats.html) and statistic pages of the the [datatracker](https://datatracker.ietf.org/stats/)

 ## Observations on affiliation and industry control